Updated: Nov 24, 2020

 A tree-climbing crab on a mud mound.
 Try finding one on a tree but keep to the boardwalk.
 Stepping on the mud mounds can kill crustaceans living in them.

-A non-poisonous bronze-back snake spotted on the boardwalk.
+A non-venomous bronze-back snake spotted on the boardwalk.
 Why is it on the boardwalk?
 To get to the other side, of course.
 Snakes do hunt in the mangroves too.
-And some water snakes are poisonous, but they won't bite unless being provoked.
+And some water snakes are venomous, but they won't bite unless being provoked.
 This is another reason to keep to the boardwalk.

 The 7-storey watch tower, or Jejawi Tower, in the mangroves offers a wide view of the surroundings and canopy of the coastal forest.
 It is also a good place to watch for the sea eagles, kingfishers and other birdlife and, sometimes, the hornbills.
 Put on sunblock if you are going to wait under the sun, the watch tower is not sheltered.